And welcome back, music lovers, thrill seekers, conversationalists all across the fruited plain.

 You can factually and honestly tell them and remind them it was all in the news, how big his electric bill is, how big his gas bill is in his little mansion there outside of Nashville.

-And he says, Well, that's okay, because I'm out buying carbon credits.
+And he says, well, that's okay because I'm not buying carbon credits.

-In other words, he's investing in a company he owns that's supposedly planting trees or some such thing to make up for all of the carbon and CO2 that his um his his mansion, his property puts out.
+In other words, he's investing in a company he owns that's supposedly planting trees or some such thing to make up for all of the carbon and CO2 that his mansion, his property puts out.

 He's not doing in his own life what his movie advocates.

-But you know, I uh it's it's uh it's gonna be tough.
+But, you know, it's going to be tough.

-I just want to warn you going in because these people are they're gonna watch it as sponges.
+I just want to warn you going in because these people are going to watch it as sponges.

-Everybody likes being scared, everybody thinks that uh you know we're we're in in a doom and gloom period anyway.
+Everybody thinks that we're in a doom and gloom period anyway.

 I don't know how to answer that.

-Um th there is more, but it's what do you mean the gases in the ozone?
+What do you mean the gas is in the ozone?

 Ozone's made by the sun.